Growing Chiles in New Mexico

 Irrigation volume varies with the amount of plant foliage, wind, sunlight, temperature fluctuation, and relative humidity.
 Watch developing plant leaves to estimate how often to irrigate.
 During hot, drying conditions, expect swiftly growing plants to wilt late in the afternoon, even the first day after irrigation.
 Wilting signs begin to appear earlier in the day as soil dries.
 Irrigate when plants wilt in early afternoon.

-Irrigate less often when plants are small.
-Apply water on a 5- to 7-day schedule between late June and July, before summer rains begin.
+For flood irrigation, apply water on a 5- to 7-day schedule between late June and July, before summer rains begin.
 After the rains begin, extend the interval to 7 days or more, depending on rainfall amount.
 Do not water when the risk of summer rains is high.
 Decrease irrigation frequency at the end of the season to promote ripening and to improve fruit color.
 Phytophthora root rot disease can develop from water standing in a field for more than 12 hours, so a means of draining the field is critical.

 Pest and Disease Control